 Study Abroad: University of Copenhagen (Denmark)

-Chicago-Kent can nominate two students per year to study at the University of Copenhagen for one semester each.
-The Spring semester at University of Copenhagen typically runs from early February to late June.
-The Fall semester will typically run from early September until late January.
+Chicago-Kent can nominate two students each academic year to study at the University of Copenhagen for either the fall or spring semester.
+The fall semester at the University of Copenhagen typically runs from early September until late January and the spring semester typically runs from early February to late June.
 More specific information about the academic dates can be found here.
-Students can chose to enroll for either semester.
 There is a wide range of courses offered in English every semester.
 Students will pay the tuition at Chicago-Kent and are responsible for any additional expenses.
-The application deadline for the fall is March 15 and for the spring is October 15.
+The recommended application deadline is March 15 for fall semester applicants and October 15 for spring semester applicants.
 For more information about expenses and other important information, check out the university's Faculty of Law's International Exchange Student website here.

 Country Background Notes